ntzb/HebSubDL/README.md

 - ~~add to config.properties: user/pass/api keys for providers, ignore keywords for scanner, file paths for scanner~~
 - ~~minimize to tray~~
 - (?) expose api to be called from kodi/others
+- use opensubtitles.com, or allow a username/password method instead of developer api method.